South Carolina Early Care and Education Career Ladder

 - The Ladder provides a formalized way to recognize the professional development of all ECE practitioners.

 - The Ladder helps to further professionalize the field of Early Care and Education.
 Professionalization requires active participation of the field and requires collaboration with family, community, government, workforce, and educational systems.

-- The Ladder provides a system that will help our state track the education and training level of our child care workforce.
+- The Ladder provides a system that will help our state track the education data of our child care workforce.

 - The Ladder provides a structure that can eventually be linked to wage increases and wage supplement programs.